IsaiasAlmeida20/IsaiasAlmeida/README.md

 ### About me

-- ✨ I'm a fullstack developer.
+- ✨ I'm a web developer.
 - 📚 Always looking for new knowledge.
 - 📫 How to reach me: isaiasalmeida319@gmail.com